alexpovel/betterletter/README.md

 and then accessed through either `poetry run <command>` or `poetry shell`.

-Run `make` (without arguments) for more available commands.
+Run `make` (without arguments) for more available commands related to development.

 ## AutoHotKey

 This tool can be integrated with [AutoHotKey](https://www.autohotkey.com/), allowing you to use it at the touch of a button.
 This can be used to setup a keyboard shortcut to run this tool in-place, quickly replacing what you need without leaving your text editing environment.

-I was unable to use `poetry` commands for this, getting

-> The system cannot find the file specified.

-It works with plain `python` invocations.
-Thanks to `SetWorkingDir`, we do *not* have to install the module system-wide.
-*However*, the requirements need to be installed and available to the plain `python` command.

 The AutoHotKey file is [here](betterletter.ahk).